stephenisaac9292/airbnb-clone-project/README.md

 Docker
 A containerization tool used to package the application and its dependencies, making it easy to deploy and run the app consistently across different environments.

+Database Design
+Key Entities and Fields
+1. User
+id: Unique identifier for the user

+name: Full name of the user

+email: Email address (used for login)

+password: Hashed password

+role: Defines if the user is a host or a guest

+2. Property
+id: Unique identifier for the property

+user_id: References the owner (host)

+title: Name/title of the property

+location: Address or city where the property is located

+price_per_night: Cost to book per night

+3. Booking
+id: Unique identifier for the booking

+user_id: References the guest making the booking

+property_id: References the booked property

+start_date: Start date of the booking

+end_date: End date of the booking

+4. Review
+id: Unique identifier for the review

+user_id: Reviewer (guest)

+property_id: Property being reviewed

+rating: Numeric rating (e.g., 1 to 5)

+comment: Optional written feedback

+5. Payment
+id: Unique identifier for the payment

+booking_id: Booking this payment is for

+amount: Total amount paid

+payment_date: Date when payment was made

+status: Status (e.g., pending, completed)

+Entity Relationships
+A User can own multiple Properties (1-to-many).

+A User (as a guest) can make multiple Bookings.

+A Property can have multiple Bookings.

+A Booking is linked to one Property and one User.

+A Review belongs to a User and a Property.

+A Payment is associated with one Booking.